Kris Bryant Player Props: Rockies vs. Marlins

 Marlins Pitching Rankings

-- The Marlins have a 4.47 team ERA that ranks 21st across all MLB pitching staffs.
+- The Marlins have a 4.42 team ERA that ranks 21st across all league pitching staffs.

-- The Marlins rank 17th in baseball in home runs surrendered (58 total, 1.2 per game).
+- Marlins pitchers combine to rank 16th in baseball in home runs surrendered (59 total, 1.2 per game).

-- Alcantara (1-5) gets the starting nod for the Marlins in his 10th start of the season.
-He has a 5.21 ERA in 57 2/3 innings pitched, with 54 strikeouts.
+- Garrett (1-2 with a 4.60 ERA and 44 strikeouts in 43 2/3 innings pitched) makes the start for the Marlins, his ninth of the season.

-- His most recent time out came on Saturday against the San Francisco Giants, when the right-hander went 5 2/3 innings, surrendering four earned runs while allowing five hits.
+- In his most recent time out on Saturday, the lefty went 6 1/3 scoreless innings against the San Francisco Giants while surrendering one hit.

+- In nine games this season, the 25-year-old has an ERA of 4.60, with 9.2 strikeouts per nine innings.
+Opponents are batting .286 against him.

 © 2023 Data Skrive.
 All rights reserved.